Tuition fees and tuition fee loans

 Supporting their finance application

-Watch this video from Student Finance England: What you need to do to support your child's student finance application
+Watch this video from Student Finance England: How and when to apply

 When will they receive their loan payment?